-> SCC have an association with prolonged exposure to UV radiation.
+SCC have an association with prolonged exposure to UV radiation (and we can get it from tanning beds).
 Additionally, they have an association with radiotherapy used to treat other cancers, infection with human papilloma virus, chemical toxins, immunosuppressive medications and low antioxidant diets.

 Two variants of SCC that deserve separate mention